rpanos/spmf_python/README.md

 1. from package root run: nosetests

 ## Warning
-This module is ultimatley designed to be used as a dependancy but the package 'SPMF Manager' and its ability to call SPMF.jar in different environments are very much in beta.
-Pls try using SPMF Results Parsers first!
+This module is ultimatley designed to be used as a dependancy in another Python repo but the package 'SPMF Manager' and its ability to call SPMF.jar in different environments are very much in beta.
+If you decide to use it as a pip installed dependancy, pls try using SPMF Results Parsers first and use SPMF Manager at your own risk.
+If you are able to set the SPMF_HOME env variable then it should work in theory but it has not been properly tested yet.